Li Yang, Ph.D.

 As head of the Tumor Microenvironment Section, Dr. Yang is particularly interested in how inflammation in the premetastatic environment modifies cancer cell colonization.
 Her research approaches include cellular and molecular biology, cancer biology, immunology, as well as integrated genomic-wide genetic and epigenetic approaches.

 Tumor metastases account for the majority of cancer-associated deaths in patients.
 There are very few effective treatment options.
+How cancer cells acquire the competence to colonize distant organs is poorly understood.
 Evidence from recent years strongly suggests that the tumor-stroma interactions are indispensable participants in the metastatic process.
-Our research program uses TGF-β as a molecular model to study the mechanisms underlying this tumor-stroma interaction.
-In addition, we identify molecular mediators in the inflammatory tumor microenvironment that are important for metastatic colony formation.
-Our work will provide molecular insight into the "seed and soil" hypothesis in cancer metastasis and help develop new treatment options.
+The goal of my research team is to identify the cause-effect tumor microenvironment mediators for metastasis progression and options for therapeutic intervention.
+We have several focused research areas:

-Identification of metastasis-promoting mediator of TGF-β.
-TGF-β is a powerful metastasis promoter in the later stages of cancer progression; however, it mediates growth inhibition in early stages.
+Identification of metastasis-promoting mediator of TGF-β: TGF-β is a powerful metastasis promoter in the later stages of cancer progression; however, it mediates growth inhibition in early stages.
 The factors mediating the functional change of TGF-β are largely unknown, which poses significant challenges to our understanding of TGF-β cancer biology and to the successful application of TGF-β-targeted therapy.
 We use focused genetic models in which TGF-β signaling is inactivated in specific cell types in the tumor microenvironment such as tumor cells, host myeloid cells, or stromal fibroblasts to discover molecular mediators and pathways important in tumor-stroma cross-talk.
-We use comprehensive gene and protein profiling technology, as well as a number of mouse models for identification and functional validation.
 We are currently working on the effect and molecular mechanisms of myeloid-specific TGF-β signaling on tumor metastasis.